 Against them, we would be comparing two Goshawk™ 6-string prototype guitars I’d just completed.

 What you might not know, what you might not expect, Mike Dawes — although known for his acoustic skills — is actually one of the best electric guitarists I’ve ever heard.
 His playing is fluid, melodic, effortless.
 Metal, shred…

 Mike and Steve ripping together through Iron Maiden’s “The Trooper” at concert volume still has me grinning ear to ear, a few days and a few thousand miles later.

-Annie Grunwald composed a short piece of music to demo some of the sounds of “Purple Haze Relic” Goshawk™ 6-string guitar.
+Annie Grunwald composed a short piece of music to demo some of the sounds of “Purple Haze” Goshawk™ 6-string guitar.
 I absolutely love her playing on this.
 Just over a minute long, she weaves an evocative sojourn.